-Transportation from and to KLIA airport
+Transportation between Kuala Lumpur city and KLIA airport

 Don’t listen to the KLIA Information desk!
 The lady suggested that I take KL express train to KL Sentral and then take another train to wherever I wanted from the Sentral.
 And she mentioned that it would cost me RM 55 per person.
 I then asked her how much the taxi would cost and to which she informed that it would be around RM 100.
 Since we were two of us traveling, the train would have costed us RM 110 for two people.
 On listening to this I had decided taxi as a better and cheaper option.

 I was wrong.
 The cheapest option to travel from/to the airport is the bus.
 The bus between KLIA and KL Sentral costs RM 12 per person.
 The tickets can be bought at the ticket counter in the bus stop.
 But while traveling to the airport, make sure you buy the ticket to the correct terminal.

 As mentioned above, KL International airport has two terminals – KLIA1 and KLIA2.

 Malaysian budgeted airline – Review of AirAsia flights

 Being an avid traveler, I have no other option but to look for cheapest flight options.
 Air Asia and Scoot tops the list as the budgeted airlines for traveling between Australia and Asian countries.
 I have tried both many a times.

 I have always felt since they are budgeted airlines, the service has not been that great.
 But this time around when I traveled from Sydney to Kuala Lumpur on Air Asia, I loved it.